PIEW-19/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Change owner and group owner of _hello
+Change file from previous owner to betty